 We use long-term mortgage borrowings as a financing mechanism in amounts that we believe will maximize the return to our stockholders.
 Currently, the majority of our long-term mortgage borrowings are structured as non-recourse to us, and we intend to structure any medium-term mortgages in the same manner, with limited exceptions that would trigger recourse to us only upon the occurrence of certain fraud, misconduct, environmental or bankruptcy events.
 The use of non-recourse financing allows us to limit our exposure to the amount of equity invested in the properties pledged as collateral for our borrowings.
 Non-recourse financing generally restricts a lender's claim on the assets of the borrower, and as a result, the lender generally may look only to the property securing the debt for satisfaction of the debt.
 We believe that this financing strategy, to the extent available, protects our other assets.
 However, we can provide no assurance that non-recourse financing will be available on terms acceptable to us, or at all, and there may be circumstances where lenders have recourse to our other assets.
-There is no limitation on the amount we may borrow against any single investment property.
+To a much lesser extent, we use recourse financing.
+Of the \$422.6 million in long-term mortgages outstanding as of December 31, 2013, only \$2.0 million is recourse to the Company.